My Quiet Kitchen

 Store the chocolate tart in an airtight container in the refrigerator for up to 5 days or in the freezer for up to one month.
 When serving from the freezer, allow the tart to thaw for 15 to 20 minutes before slicing.

 Note: the original recipe included chia seeds in the filling, but they weren't necessary.
 So I omitted them to simplify the recipe and make blending optional.
-Otherwise, the filling is the same as the old recipe.
+Otherwise, the filling is the same as the original version of the recipe.

 Estimated Nutrition (per serving)